 By Cristina Utti

-Demerol is a fast acting opioid drug that has been used for many decades as a pain reliever for moderate to severe pain.
+Demerol is a fast-acting opioid drug that has been used for many decades as a pain reliever for moderate to severe pain.

 Demerol is mostly prescribed in hospital settings to relieve pain that patients have after they have undergone surgery.
 It contains meperidine, a mu-agonist opioid with an abuse danger similar to morphine.
-Those who take Demerol in a hospital setting are much less likely to become addicted because the amount is controlled, and time period prescribed is short.
+Those who take Demerol in a hospital setting are much less likely to become addicted because the amount is controlled and the time period prescribed is short.
 Those who are prescribed Demerol for longer periods of use build up a tolerance to the drug and often ask for higher and higher dosages.
 Demerol can be highly addictive because along with altering the body’s perception to pain, it produces feelings of giddiness and pleasure.
 Common street names are: Juice, Dillies, D, or Dust.